 - Early March: Honoraria artists fill out Art Installation Questionnaire via custom link

 - Mid-March: Kickoff Meetings start (weekdays during business hours, one hour time commitment)

-- April: Contract Meeting (only required for artists funded for the first time; one call, one hour time commitment)
+- April: Contract Meeting (only required for first-time honoraria recipients; one call, one hour time commitment)

 - June 1: Honoraria resource request form complete